-Responsibility Exploration Manager Responsibility Environmental Officer All employees Potential issues Soil and ground water contamination due to spillage or impacts Land and water pollution or impacts - Loss of biodiversity - Infectious diseases Waste The Proponent should compile a waste management plan that should Management address as a minimum the mitigation measures included below Plan g .
-Hazardous All exploration vehicles (4x4 vehicles and trucks) and equipment on site waste should be provided with a drip tray/oil spill kit: - Drip trays and sealable containers are to be transported with vehicles wherever they go - Drip trays should be cleaned daily, and spillage handled, stored, and disposed of as hazardous waste All exploration vehicles should be maintained regularly to prevent oil leakages.
-Maintenance of vehicles is not permitted to occur on site as far as reasonably possible, but if maintenance is to be undertaken on site, measures need to be put in place to avoid hydrocarbon spillages Maintenance and washing of exploration vehicles should be conducted at a suitable site/facility which adhere to the following: The work area/facility should be lined to be impermeable The work area/facility should have an oil-water separator (oil trap) to collect any run-off from the washing and or maintenance activities, or be equipped with an oil and water separation system Spilled oil or fuel should be treated as hazardous waste, disposed of as it occurs in the appropriate hazardous waste containers (sealable drums) on site, and removed off-site at the end of each day to the closest recognised, appropriate hazardous waste disposal site in the vicinity or as soon as possible when working in remote areas.
-All such waste should be provided to specialists in the handing and treatment of such materials All hazardous substances (e. g. fuel, grease, oil, drilling fluids etc.) or chemicals should be stored in a specific location at the exploration campsite on an impermeable surface which is bunded General waste The exploration site should be always kept tidy.
-All domestic and general Jeneral Waste waste produced daily should be contained: No waste to be buried or burned
+Responsibility Exploration Manager Environmental Officer All employees Potential issues Soil and ground water contamination due to spillage or impacts - Land and water pollution - Loss of biodiversity - Infectious diseases Waste The Proponent should compile a waste management plan that should Management address as a minimum the mitigation measures included below Plan Hazardous All exploration vehicles (4x4 vehicles and trucks) and equipment on site waste should be provided with a drip tray/oil spill kit: Duin turn and coaleble containing on to be turn out of with - Drip trays and sealable containers are to be transported with vehicles wherever they go Drip trays should be cleaned daily, and spillage handled, stored, and disposed of as hazardous waste All exploration vehicles should be maintained regularly to provent oil All exploration vehicles should be maintained regularly to prevent oil leakages.
+Maintenance of vehicles is not permitted to occur on site as far as reasonably possible, but if maintenance is to be undertaken on site, measures need to be put in place to avoid hydrocarbon spillages Maintenance and washing of exploration vehicles should be conducted at a suitable site/facility which adhere to the following: - The work area/facility should be lined to be impermeable - The work area/facility should have an oil-water separator (oil trap) to collect any run-off from the washing and or maintenance activities, or be equipped with an oil and water separation system Spilled oil or fuel should be treated as hazardous waste, disposed of as it occurs in the appropriate hazardous waste containers (sealable drums) on site, and removed off-site at the end of each day to the closest recognised, appropriate hazardous waste disposal site in the vicinity or as soon as possible when working in remote areas.
+All such waste should be provided to specialists in the handing and treatment of such materials All hazardous substances (e. g. fuel, grease, oil, drilling fluids etc.) or chemicals should be stored in a specific location at the exploration · Camaral campsite on an impermeable surface which is bunded General waste The exploration site should be always kept tidy.
+All domestic and general waste produced daily should be contained: - No waste to be buried or burned I